AllanWang/McGill-Public/Comp-520/notes.md

   * `==` ,`<`, `>`, `<=`, `>=`, and `!=` - 2 labels (like `ifelse` branching, as we are not saving a value in the stack)
   * `!:` - 2 labels
   * `toString` coercion - 2 labels

+## Midterm Review

+* Compiler phases
+  * Scan - chars to tokens
+  * Parse - tokens to syntax tree
+  * Weed - rejects invalid trees (syntax)
+  * Symbol - tracks context
+  * Type - AST to AST + types; rejects programs that are semantically correct but syntactically wrong
+  * Resource
+  * Code
+  * Optimize
+  * Emit
+* Type checking definitions
+  * a / b - if a then b
+  * a &vdash; b - if under the assumptions of a, then b is provable
+  * a : b - a has type b